agda/agda/doc/user-manual/language/safe-agda.lagda.rst

 * :option:`--large-indices` together with :option:`--without-K` or
   :option:`--forced-argument-recursion`; both of these combinations are known to be inconsistent.

+* pragma :ref:`COMPILE <foreign-function-interface>`;
+  allows to change the meaning of code during compilation.

 The option :option:`--safe` is coinfective (see :ref:`consistency-checking-options`); if a module is declared safe,